dbapibuilder/sqlconf-dab-aca-20250122/README.md

 # CONTAINER_NAME - The name of the container to create/use
 # CONTAINER_TAG - The name of the container tag to create/use
 # DATABASE_NAME - The name of the database to create/use
+# DUMMY_SA_PASSWORD - A dummy password to use when running and connecting to a local SQL container instance
 # DOCKER_USERNAME - Your username for accessing Docker Hub
 # DOCKER_PASSWORD - Your password or PAT token for accessing Docker Hub